TheJacksonLaboratory/FunDataR/4_learning/4_dimensions.md

   a direction (ray from the origin) in the original feature space (`x.j` space).
 This is the direction of maximum variance of the observations.
-So if your data cloud looks like an American football, and is centered so the football center is at the origin, the first direction will lay along the long axis of the football.
+So if your data cloud looks like an American football, and is centered so the football center is at the origin, the first direction will lay along the long axis of the football, whichever way the football is oriented.
   If we extend this ray in both directions to form a line, the sum of squared distances from the observations to this line will be less than for any other possible line.
 Thus, just like we can think of the mean as being the best point for fitting the data in the MSE sense, we can think of the first principal component as being the line that best fits the data in the MSE sense.
   This is a very similar concept to that employed when fitting linear models, except there is no designated response variable.
 For `y.2`, the `b.2j` are then selected so as to maximize the variance of `y.2` while ensuring that the correlation between `y.1` and `y.2` is zero.
 This is equivalent to repeating the earlier process, but using the residuals between the observations and the first PCA as input to this step.
 Finally, the `b.3j` are selected so as to maximize the variance of `y.3` while keeping its correlation with the previous `y.i` (`y.1` and `y.2`) zero.

 This process results in the same number of derived features `y.i` as there are original features `x.j`.
 It also results in assignment of new coordinates in the derived feature space for each